Succeed, Success, Successful, and Successfully: How Are They Used Differently?

 Succeed is a verb, success a noun, successful an adjective, and successfully an adverb:

-Successful and successfully usually present no problems to learners of English; it is the first two—succeed and success—that often cause confusion.
-Learners tend to misuse the noun success in sentences calling for the verb succeed:
+Successful and successfully usually present no problems to learners of English; it is the first twosucceed and success—that often cause confusion.
+Learners tend to misuse the noun success in sentences where the verb succeed should be used:

-❌ If you want to success in getting a loan, you have to be prepared and organised.✅ If you want to succeed in getting a loan, you have to be prepared and organised.
+If you want to success in securing a loan, you need to be prepared and organised.

 Examples from the Media